Speaking part 3 - Details discussion

 1. Do you think the cinema has increased or decreased in popularity in recent years?

-2. In your opinion, will this trend continue into the future?
+2. In your opinion, will this trend continue in the future?

 3. What are the advantages and disadvantages of making films of real-life events?